About the author:

 Quil Ceda Creek Casino

 The Quil Ceda Creek Casino and Nightclub is located in Tulalip, WA, just a mile south of the Tulalip Casino.
 It is the "little sister" to the Tulalip, actually, as it is also operated by the Tulalip tribe.
 The Quil Ceda Creek has become my favorite casino in Washington State, mainly because it is one of the few that still have my favorite slot game (Mega Winner) plus I have found that the Quil Ceda has the loosest slots.
-Put it this way: I have been here over 50 times over the past two years and I walk out a winner 75% of the time!
+Put it this way: I have been here over 75 times over the past two years and I walk out a winner 75% of the time!
 The "big wins" on the slots here are bigger and more generous than at any other casino I've played at, including in Las Vegas.
+I don't usually chase after jackpots by betting max credits on the slot games, but here I have won four jackpots (Two for $2000, two for $1200) since August 2013.
 On the down side, the Quil Ceda is rather small, dark, and a bit of a dump compared to the others.
 It features 13 table games and 800 slot machines.
 The slot machines are a mix of older "retro" games and some of the newer games, but some of the older games seem to be in less than stellar condition.
 Some of them don't even have any sound, for some reason.
 However, I can overlook that since I have had my best slot machine luck here consistently.
 The Quil Ceda Creek also has several free coffee and soda stations in the building, and their rewards club offers one point (one penny) for every two dollars wagered.
-Occasionally they mail me coupons for ten dollars in free slot machine play, but not every month.
+Occasionally they mail me coupons for ten dollars or more in free slot machine play, but not every month.
+As far as slot machine payouts go, the Quil Ceda Creek Casino's payout rate is 93%.
+I only know this because I have seen the stats displayed on my favorite game (Mega Winner) several times when the slot technicians were changing out the money boxes.

-★ ★ ★ ★ Rating: 4 stars out of 5 (thanks to the loose slots, which is what matters most!)
+★ ★ ★ ★ Rating: 4 stars out of 5 (thanks to the looser than average slots, which is what matters most!)

 Quinault Beach Resort and Casino

 The Quinault is located in Ocean Shores, WA, and is located right on the ocean beach, which is very nice.
 I go to Ocean Shores for a week each summer, and I spend at least 2-3 nights playing the slots at the Quinault.
 The Quinault is a rather smallish casino, with 15 table games and 437 slot machines.
 The slot machines are mainly older "retro" games with a few of the newest games.
 I have found that -- for some reason -- the slot machines seem to pay out much more generously after midnight with a "window of opportunity" of a couple hours.
-I have had some good nights here playing at those hours.
+I have had some good nights here playing at those hours but over all the Quinault slots seem to have about average payout rates.
 The Quinault doesn't get too crowded on week nights, so that is the time to go.
 The Quinault has a couple free coffee and soda stations located in the building.
 The best feature of the Quinault is that if you want to take a break from gambling, the Pacific Ocean beach is right outside!
+Sadly, the Quinault took out my favorite slot machine in 2014 so I removed one star from their rating.

-★ ★ ★ ★ Rating: 4 stars out of 5 (looser slots than average, plus the ocean beach)
+★ ★ ★ ★ Rating: 3 stars out of 5 (mostly older slot machines, average payouts, and the ocean beach is the best part)

 The Clearwater Casino is located in Suquamish, WA (on Bainbridge Island) and is just a ferry ride away from Seattle.
-The Clearwater offers free shuttle service to and from the ferry dock and will even reimburse you for your ferry fare if you are a rewards club member and play for at least three hours.
+The Clearwater offers free shuttle service to and from the ferry dock and will even reimburse you for your ferry fare if you are a rewards club member and earn 50 points on your club card (which equates to $200 of wagering).
 The Clearwater is a nice, large casino with 34 table games and 1390 slot machine games.
 The slot machines are a good mix of older "retro" games and the newest games, but the big drawback here is that the Clearwater has the stingiest, tightest slots of any casino I've been to in Washington State.
-That is, I've been here six times over the past 12 months and have only come out ahead twice!
-The Clearwater has a few free coffee and soda stations and a small non-smoking slot machine area, but their rewards club card offers only one point (one penny) for every ten dollars wagered (the stingiest rewards of all the casinos I've been to).
-On the plus side, they do mail me coupons each month good for forty dollars of free slot machine play (one $10 coupon for each week in the month) plus a coupon for ten dollars for food.
-The best part about going to the Clearwater is the ferry trip to/from Seattle, and I would go here more often if the slots weren't so stingy.
+That is, I've been here at least a dozen times over the past 12 months and have only come out ahead 50% of the time.
+In fact, my worst gambling sessions have been at this casino, which wiped out all my winning sessions.
+The Clearwater has a few free coffee and soda stations and a small non-smoking slot machine area, but their rewards club card offers only one point (one penny) for every four dollars wagered (the stingiest rewards of all the casinos I've been to).
+On the plus side, they do mail me coupons each month good for forty dollars of free slot machine play (one $10 coupon for each week in the month) plus a coupon for ten dollars for food (they do seem to send better coupons if you stay away for a while).
+To their credit, the Clearwater does have one of the most affordable buffets I've had in a casino ($14.95 on weekdays, two-for one on Tuesdays and Wednesdays) and it is quite tasty, so if you visit the Clearwater and are hungry, check it out.
+Over all, the best part about going to the Clearwater is the ferry trip to and from Seattle, and I would go here more often if the slots weren't so stingy.
+I will say I was lucky enough to win a $2000 jackpot here in 2013, but lost most of that on my next visits.

-★ ★ Rating: 2 stars out of 5 (Nice casino, but horrid payouts on the slots)
+★ ★ Rating: 2 stars out of 5 (Nice casino and buffet, but horrid payouts on the slots)

 The Snoqualmie Casino is located approximately 30 miles east of Seattle in Snoqualmie, WA.
 The Snoqualmie is a rather large casino with 50 table games and 1700 slot machine games; the slot machines being a good mix of older "retro" games and the newest games.
 I've only been to the Snoqualmie Casino a few times, I usually hit it on the way back from visiting the nearby Snoqualmie Falls (which is a must see).
 Quite frankly I have never won money playing the slots here, although I did not spend a lot of time playing the games here so I cannot really judge how loose the payouts are other than to say they seem below average.
 Judging by other reviews I've read on YELP, many others seem to agree.
 The Snoqualmie does offer shuttle service to and from the casino in the outlying areas, but the shuttle service times are quite limited and with a ten dollar cost.
 Overall, I'd say the best thing about the Snoqualmie Casino is the nearby Snoqualmie Falls.